yoctoproject/poky/documentation/ref-manual/variables.rst

       with the contents of :term:`IMGDEPLOYDIR` by the :ref:`image
       <ref-classes-image>` class.

-      For more information on the structure of the Build Directory, see ":ref:`ref-manual/structure:the build directory --- \`\`build/\`\``" section.
+      For more information on the structure of the :term:`Build Directory`, see ":ref:`ref-manual/structure:the build directory --- \`\`build/\`\``" section.
       For more detail on the contents of the ``deploy`` directory, see the ":ref:`overview-manual/concepts:images`" and